Your Plan of Action – The Natural Approach

 Vitamin D helps to balance the immune system which as we have seen is important in getting and staying pregnant.
 Vitamin D, like the omega 3 fatty acids, decreases the Th1 autoimmune response but it also helps to promote the Th2 cells which the woman’s body needs to maintain a pregnancy.
 It has been reported that by deliberately making mice deficient in vitamin D they can actually become infertile.

 A Fertility Hormone Test MGL6 (blood) can identify hormonal imbalances which might be affecting your fertility.
 This test will also measure your thyroid function which is important for fertility and also your level of AMH to check for ovarian reserve (your egg store).

 Do you want to know more about exactly what vitamins and minerals you need that are important for fertility?
 Our Nutritional Profile MGL4 (blood) can help you to find out exactly what you are deficient in so that any deficiencies or imbalances can be corrected in order to improve your chances of conceiving.

 Where To Start?

 Make sure you are eating well and it is important to know which vitamins and minerals you should be taking to improve fertility.
-If you would like personalised advice on what to do next, then request a consultation with one of our qualified nutritionists.
+If you would like personalised advice on what to do next, then book a consultation with one of our highly experienced nutritionists.